Fear of Traveling alone: What’s It Like to Travel Solo?

 Solo Travel to the beach huts in Raja Ampat.
 Papua, Indonesia

-Roughing it in Raja Ampat
+Roughing it in Raja Ampat, Papua, Indonesia

 What Do Travelers Do All Day?